What is a Bed Bug?

 Individuals are also advised to use strong cleaning solutions that will both force the bugs out and sanitize home surfaces.
 Other sources advise individuals to use double-sided tape or other sticky substances to trap the bugs.

-While some pesticides have been shown to work on bed bugs, they have also been shown to increase bed bug strength and resistance.
-Over the years, tests have shown that many species of bed bug have become resistant to pesticides and some are even strengthened by pesticide usage.
+While some pesticides have been shown to work, they have also been shown to increase their strength and resistance.
+Over the years, tests have shown that many species have become resistant to pesticides and some are even strengthened by pesticide usage.

-However, there are some pesticides that are still successful in exterminating bed bugs.
+However, there are some pesticides that are still successful in exterminating.
 It is important to choose a pesticide that will not be harmful to individuals or animals living in the home.

-Many professionals recommend vacuuming the bed bugs and using heat trapping methods and mattress wrapping to starve the bugs.
-There are carbon dioxide traps and other monitors that will capture bed bugs, but these are only useful in conjunction with other methods.
+Many professionals recommend vacuuming and using heat trapping methods and mattress wrapping to starve the bugs.
+There are carbon dioxide traps and other monitors that will capture them, but these are only useful in conjunction with other methods.

 Steam Cleaning

-Steam cleaning of the home can be helpful in repelling bed bugs.
-At a high enough temperature, a steam tool can kill bed bugs and swarms.
+Steam cleaning of the home can be helpful in repelling these pests.
+At a high enough temperature, a steam tool can kill them.
 Primitive cultures recommended the use of natural fires to lure out and exterminate the bugs.
-While bed bugs are particularly resilient in many temperature conditions, there are some tools that can provide a hot enough heat source to kill the bugs.
+While these bugs are particularly resilient in many temperature conditions, there are some tools that can provide a hot enough heat source to kill the bugs.

 However, individual homeowners may not be able to find a steam tool that can reach a temperature adequate to kill the bugs.